metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 The last script `04_verify.sh` is in charge of verifying that the deployment has been successful by checking several things:

 - Custom resources (CR) and custom resource definition (CRD) were applied and exist in the cluster.
-- Verify that the virtual bare metal hosts matches the information detailed in the`BareMetalHost` object.
+- Verify that the virtual bare metal hosts matche the information detailed in the`BareMetalHost` object.
 - All containers are in running status.
 - Verify virtual network configuration and status.
 - Verify operators and controllers are running.